Guide of Rome | Visit Rome with a Tour guide or a Blue Guide Book Rome Walking Guided Tours

-The text is arranged in 36 chapters devoted to areas of the city, such as: The Capitoline hill; Trastevere; The Aventine hill (with the Circus Maximus and Baths of Caracalla); The Pantheon and district; Around Campo dei Fiori; or to similar buildings such as: The Sumptuous churches of the Counter-Reformation; Galleria Doria Pamphilj and the Galleria Colonna, etc.
+The text is arranged in 36 chapters devoted to areas of the city, such as The Capitoline hill; Trastevere; The Aventine hill (with the Circus Maximus and Baths of Caracalla); The Pantheon and district; Around Campo de Fiori; or to similar buildings such as The Sumptuous churches of the Counter-Reformation; Galleria Doria Pamphilj and the Galleria Colonna, etc.

 An entire section of the book is devoted to hotel and restaurant listings.
-These are chosen with great care and described in detail to help readers make a choice of where to stay and where to eat in all price categories.
-When drawing up the list we are obviously prohibited from accepting payment from any establishment as the statement of editorial independence on the title page of the Guide states.
-We believe that less is more in these days of numerous websites specializing in places to stay: we produce a short list of reliable and comfortable places in each area of the city in various price brackets, all of which we have inspected.
+These are chosen with great care and described in detail to help readers decide where to stay and eat in all price categories.
+When drawing up the list, we are prohibited from accepting payment from any establishment, as the statement of editorial independence on the title page of the Guide states.
+We believe that less is more in these days of numerous websites specializing in places to stay: we produce a shortlist of reliable and comfortable businesses in each city area in various price brackets, all of which we have inspected.

-Practical information also includes steering the reader to the best, most up-to-date and official websites which will be the most useful to them, since nowadays there is such a proliferation of websites which sometimes makes it difficult to obtain reliable specific information.
+Practical information also includes steering the reader to the best, most up-to-date, and official websites which will be the most useful to them, since nowadays there is such a proliferation of websites that sometimes makes it difficult to obtain reliable specific information.

-Churches and museums and archaeological sites normally kept closed or difficult of access are listed and described in the Appendix in order to give as complete a picture as possible of everything of historical importance in the city.
+Churches, museums, and archaeological sites normally kept closed or difficult to access are listed and described in the Appendix to give as complete a picture as possible of everything of historical importance in the city.

-In the preparation of each new edition of the Guide every place described is revisited as this is the only way an accurate account of the city today can be produced.
-There is no substitute to a visit on the ground, even now that many places have websites.
+In the preparation of each new edition of the Guide, every place described is revisited as this is the only way an accurate account of the city today can be produced.
+There is no substitute for a visit on the ground, even now that many places have websites.

-Much research is carried out to ascertain that there have been no important changes in attributions of works of art since the previous edition (information which is obtained also from the catalogues of all the most important exhibitions which have taken place, especially those in Italy, in the intervening years).
-Newly published monographs on important artists are also consulted.
+Much research is carried out to ascertain that there have been no important changes in attributions of works of art since the previous edition (information obtained also from the catalogs of all the most important exhibitions that have taken place, especially those in Italy, in the intervening years).
+Newly published monographs on essential artists are also consulted.
 Expert knowledge about excavations in progress is obtained when necessary to keep up to date on this important activity which continues year by year in the very heart of the city.